The Sovereign SDK Book

 "tokens

-" so that any keys stored in the map
+" so that any keys stored in the map will be prefixed the with module's

 .
-This prevents collisions in case a different module also
+This prevents collisions in case a different module also declares a

-declares a StateMap
+StateMap

 where the keys are TokenId